MTG/mast-rhythm-analysis/README.md

 # MAST Rhythmic Analysis

 This repository contains a set of Jupyter notebooks that will guide us through some analysis over the MAST Rhythmic Dataset.
+A more detailed discussion regarding the results listed in the these notebooks can be checked in the paper _A dataset of rhythmic pattern reproductions and baseline automatic assessment system_, submitted to ISMIR 2019.

+The proposed analysis is fed by data from both the full [MAST rhythm dataset](https://zenodo.org/record/2620357#.XOXfT3UzZuQ) and its [re-annotated subset](https://zenodo.org/record/2619499)

 To run the notebooks, you will need to install docker and run the Jupyter server available in the docker image.

 ## Instructions